What we’ll cover:

 Rise of Sextortion

-Scammers use a variety of methods to keep you engaged in your online relationship, including tactics such as love bombing, and wanting to exchange intimate photos with you.
+Scammers use a variety of methods to keep you engaging in your online relationship, including tactics such as love bombing, and wanting to exchange intimate photos with you.

 Approximately 58% of the 2022 sextortion reports identified social media as the main contact method, with Instagram and Snapchat topping the list.